Enhanced Real-World Test 2020 – Enterprise

 |Threat not detected, C2 session established||0 points|

-In our opinion, the goal of every AV/EPP/EDR system should be to detect and prevent APTs or other malware as soon as possible.
-In other words, if the APT is detected before, at or soon after execution, thus preventing the opening of a Command and Control Channel, there is no need to prevent post-exploitation activities.
+In our opinion, the goal of every AV/EPP/EDR system should be to detect and prevent attacks or other malware as soon as possible.
+In other words, if the attack is detected before, at or soon after execution, thus preventing e.g. the opening of a command and control channel, there is no need to prevent post-exploitation activities.
 A good burglar alarm should go off when somebody breaks into your house, not wait until they start stealing things.

-A product that blocked certain functions (e.g. email attachments, scripts) in our FP test , would not be certified.
-However, none of the tested products exhibited any such behaviour in the false-alarm/functionality-blocking scenarios used in this particular test.
+A product that blocked certain legitimate functions (e.g. email attachments or scripts) in our FP test, would not be certified.

 Observations on enterprise products

-Avast: In three cases, there was no alert, but also no stable C2-session.
+Avast: In two cases, there was no alert, but also no stable C2-session.

-Bitdefender: Almost all detections occurred on-access, i.e. before the threat was executed.
+Bitdefender: Many detections occurred before the threat was executed, due to heuristics for malicious scripts.

-FireEye: In one case, there was no alert, but also no stable C2-session.
+ESET: In one case, there was no alert, but also no stable C2-session.
+Most of the malicious email attachments were detected before the attachments were saved to disk.

 Award levels reached in this ATP - Advanced Threat Protection Test

-AV-Comparatives’ certification for Advanced Threat Protection is given to Approved Enterprise products which blocked at least 8 of the 15 attacks used in the Enhanced Real-World Test, i.e. a C2-session could not be established.
-Business security programs are expected to deal with the kind of threat used in this test, so detection of more than half of the test cases is required for certification.
+AV-Comparatives’ certification for Advanced Threat Protection is given to Approved Enterprise products which blocked at least 8 of the 15 attacks used in the Advanced Threat Protection Test, without blocking non-malicious operations.
+Business security programs are expected to deal with the kind of attacks used in this test, so detection of more than half of the test cases is required for certification.

 About this test